Introduction

 - A few local images are stored in

-because they are really stored in the Cayman Theme for Jekyll and automatically pulled from there whenever website is rendered. - This β Home page is stored in
+, because they are really stored in the Cayman Theme for Jekyll, and automatically pulled from that site whenever the Pippim Website is rendered. - This β Home page is stored in the

 . - The β